 Thomas said it's important to note that the vaccine won’t prevent C.Diff.

-"For the people who do get vaccinated and who do get sick, the sickness lasts for, in the last study it was one day, compared to more than four days for the people who weren't vaccinated," said Thomas.
+"For the people who do get vaccinated and who do get sick, the sickness lasts for, in the last study, it was one day, compared to more than four days for the people who weren't vaccinated," said Thomas.
 "The people who got vaccinated and got sick didn't need to go to the doctor.
 They didn't need to be treated, compared to the people who were not vaccinated and got sick.
-They ended up having to go to the doctor get treated.
+They ended up having to go to the doctor and get treated.
 Some of them were hospitalized."

 - Have received antibiotics in the last three months